-Jaguar Mobile Robotic Platform is designed for indoor and outdoor applications requiring robust maneuverability.
-It comes with two articulated arms and is fully wirelessly (802.11G) connected.
-It integrates outdoor GPS and 9 DOF IMU (Gyro/Accelerometer/Compass) for autonomous navigation.
-Jaguar platform is rugged, light weight (< 25Kg), compact, weather and water resistant.
-It is designed for extreme terrains and capable of climbing up stairs (up to 200mm step).
-The integrated high resolution video/audio and laser scanner (optional) provide remote operator detail information of the surrounding.
+Jaguar V4 Mobile Robotic Platform is designed for indoor and outdoor applications requiring robust maneuverability and terrain maneuverability.
+It comes with four articulated arms and is fully wirelessly 802.11N connected.
+It integrates outdoor GPS and 9 DOF IMU (Gyro/Accelerometer/ Compass) for autonomous navigation.
+Jaguar V4 platform is rugged, light weight (< 30Kg), compact, weather and water resistant.
+It is designed for extreme terrains and capable of stair or vertical climbing up to 300mm with ease.
+The 4 articulated arms could convert the robot into various optimal navigation configurations to overcome different terrain challenges.
+The integrated high resolution video/audio and optional laser scanner provide remote operator detail information of the surrounding.
 Besides the ready to use control and navigation software, a full development kit including SDK, data protocol and sample codes, is also available.